Firecat32/hello-world/Update README.md

 # hello-world
 hello world!

-I am firecat32.
+I was firecat32.
+(Now KyeongTeak)
 I am learning C language and a bit about python.
 I want to be good at both, but now, I am still not good at programming.